Informfully/Documentation/docs/source/augmentation.rst

 Data Augmentation
 =================

-For the code, please see the `augmentation filder <https://github.com/Informfully/Recommenders/tree/main/cornac/augmentation>`_ in the repository.
+For the code, please see the `augmentation folder <https://github.com/Informfully/Recommenders/tree/main/cornac/augmentation>`_ in the repository.

 .. note::

   This tutorial outlines part of the workflow for the `Informfully Recommenders <https://github.com/Informfully/Recommenders>`_ repository.
-  The `Recommenders Pipeline <https://informfully.readthedocs.io/en/latest/recommenders.html>`_ provides and overview of all components.
+  The `Recommenders Pipeline <https://informfully.readthedocs.io/en/latest/recommenders.html>`_ provides an overview of all components.
   And you can look at the `Tutorial Notebook <https://github.com/Informfully/Experiments/tree/main/experiments/tutorial>`_ for hands-on examples of everything outlined here.

 Sentiment Analysis